-- The weighted average interest rate on new Irish mortgage agreements1 at end-June 2023 was 4.04 per cent (Chart 1), an increase of 20 basis points compared to the previous month and up 136 basis points in annual terms.
-The equivalent euro area average rose by 9 basis points to 3.79 per cent (Table 1).
-As at end-June, the rate in Ireland exceeded the euro area average by 25 basis points (Chart 1). - The weighted average interest rate on new fixed rate mortgage agreements, which constitute the majority (84%) of the total new mortgage agreements, was 4.02 per cent in June.
-This represents an increase of 24 basis points from May and 150 basis points higher on an annual basis. - The total volume of pure new mortgage agreements amounted to €763 million in June, a 12 per cent decrease on the previous month, and a decrease of 8 per cent in annual terms (Chart 2). - Renegotiated mortgages totalled €249 million in June (88% within the fixed rate category), compared to €271 million recorded in May.
-The associated weighted average fixed interest rate was 3.71 per cent in June 2023. - The interest rate on new consumer loans increased by 31 basis points to 8.19 per cent in June when compared to the previous month.
-The total volume of new consumer loans was €225 million in June, representing an increase of 33 per cent in annual terms.
+- The weighted average interest rate on new Irish mortgage agreements1 at end- March 2024 was 4.31 per cent (Chart 1), an increase of 2 basis points from February and an increase of 77 basis points annually.
+The equivalent euro area average dropped by 8 basis points to 3.84 per cent (Table 1).
+At end-March, the rate in Ireland exceeded the euro area average by 47 basis points (Chart 1), and was the 6th highest in the euro area, up one place from February 2024. - The weighted average interest rate on new fixed rate mortgage agreements, which constitute 71 per cent of the volume of new mortgage agreements (89 per cent in March 2023), was 4.19 per cent in March.
+This is a decrease of 1 basis point from February and an increase of 75 basis points on the same month in the previous year. - The total volume of pure new mortgage agreements fell to €630 million in March, a 2 per cent decrease from the previous month, and a decrease of 14 per cent annually (Chart 2). - Renegotiated mortgages totalled €145 million in March compared to €174 million recorded in the previous month.
+62 per cent of renegotiated mortgages were within the fixed rate category in March, compared to 58 per cent in February.
+The weighted average interest rate on renegotiated fixed rate mortgages was 4.15 per cent in March 2024, up from 3.21 per cent in March 2023, while the equivalent rate for the variable renegotiated category stood at 4.24 per cent in March 2024, down 10 basis points from February 2024. - The weighted average interest rate on new consumer loans increased by 13 basis points to 7.65 per cent in March compared to the previous month.
+The total volume of new consumer loans was €233 million in March, a decrease of €15 million from February 2024.

-Table 1: Weighted average interest rates for house purchase (excluding renegotiations), June 2023
+Table 1: Weighted average interest rates for house purchase (excluding renegotiations), March 2024